Laura Lam

 I have never read a book with a main character that identifies in this way.
 I had to speak to others who were more knowledgeable on this, who had read this book and most agree that this was good representation.
 In my own opinion I believe this to be a well done aspect of Lam's narrative, and have not since been made aware of any flaws that others have picked at.

+I grew emotionally connected t Gene/Micah.
+An underlying understanding of knowing what's it like to feel as other, even in your own skin that even the most average reader could identify with within their life time.
 At its core, Pantomime is about someone learning to be comfortable in their own skin.
 Following two timelines- Micah's life living as a girl in their previous life and Micah living as a boy apprentice aerialist in the present, coming together to reach a point of acceptance both by self-acceptance and by Micah's friends.
 And it was brilliantly pulled off.

-this into a subgenre of fantasy, it would be easy to call this a gaslight fantasy.
-Set in a fairly Victorian-esque world, with a backdrop a deep mythology that I am looking forward to indulging further in Shadowplay and Masquerade
+If I were to fit this into a subgenre of fantasy, it would be easy to call this a gaslight fantasy.
+Set in a fairly Victorian-esque world, with a backdrop a deep mythology that I am looking forward to indulging further in Shadowplay and Masquerade.